LiboShen/Mintbase-Grant/applications/NFT-rental-protocol.md

 ## Future Plans

-Please include here

-- how you intend to use, enhance, promote and support your project in the short term, and
-  - Content marketing.
+The team has designed an ample amount of featuers and integrations for the product which we plan to iimplement if resources are allowd.
+Part of the furture plans are covered here

+In the short-term:
+  - Content marketing to promte the importance of NFT rental functions
-  - Collaborate with gaming projects, social projects and DAOs on NEAR.
+  - Collaborate with gaming, social projects and DAOs on NEAR add rental feaures
-  - Try to contribute our approach to the NEP standard, to facilitate adoption.
-- the team's long-term plans and intentions in relation to it.
+  - Integrate with exsiting NEAR dapps such as Roketo to enable streaming rent payment

+In the long-term:
   - Hosting Game Jams (i.e. Hackathon for game dev) to encourage game devs to explore NFT-based web games.
-  - Figure out a suitable governance approach and fee structure.
+  - Design an effective governance approach and fee structure.
+  - Leverage our experience to contribute to developing a better NEP standard and to facilitate mass adoption.

 ## Additional Information :heavy_plus_sign:

-**How did you hear about the Grants Program?** Mintbase Website / Medium / Twitter / Element / Announcement by another team / personal recommendation / etc.
+**How did you hear about the Grants Program?**

-Personal recommendation via Maria Magdalena
+- Personal recommendation via Maria Magdalena